 What is the Trial Work Period?
+(Slide 1 of 2)

 - The Trial Work Period (TWP) is one of the many Work Incentives available to SSDI recipients. - If you receive SSDI, your TWP allows you to test your ability to work for at least 9 months. - During your TWP, you'll receive full SSDI benefit payments, no matter how much you earn - as long as you report your work activity and continue to meet Social Security's rules for disability.